Who may apply?

 The committee reserves the right to not allocate the full amount that is applied for, based on the overall priority that art subsidies must be provided to as many people and projects as possible.

 What the application must contain?

-We recommend that you become familiar with and have all the necessary information and documents/files ready before completing the application.
+We recommend that you become familiar with the application criteria and have the required information and documents or files ready before you start applying.

 The following documents must be attached:

-- The translator’s CV, including a list of relevant translations (including a list of relevant translated works, indicating the publisher and year) (no more than one A4 page).
+- The translator’s CV – with relevant information about the translator (including a list of relevant translated works, indicating the publisher and year).
+It must not comprise more than one A4 page.

 - Three pages of sample text in the original language.

 - The contract with the translator.